ofekbarshalom/Python/Fluppy_Bird_AI/README.md

 ## How It Works

-- **NEAT & Genetic Algorithm:** This project uses NEAT, a genetic algorithm designed to evolve neural networks.
-The AI birds learn to play Flappy Bird by receiving feedback on their fitness (how far they progress in the game).
-NEAT evolves these networks by simulating natural selection, favoring birds that survive longer and make smarter decisions.
+- **Genetic Algorithm & NEAT:** The project employs the NEAT algorithm, which evolves neural networks by adapting both the network's topology and connection weights.
+The fitness function rewards birds for staying alive longer and successfully passing through pipes.
+Over time, only the best-performing birds are kept, and their traits are passed on to the next generation.

-- **Fitness Function:** Birds are rewarded for staying alive and successfully passing through pipes.
-Those with the highest fitness scores survive to pass on their traits to the next generation, with occasional mutations introduced to improve performance.
+- **Fitness Function:** Birds earn fitness points for surviving longer and passing through pipes.
+The fittest birds are selected for the next generation, with mutations introduced to improve performance.

+- **NEAT Configuration:** The project uses the `config-feedforward.txt` file to configure how the NEAT algorithm runs.
+This file includes parameters such as population size, mutation rates, and network structure.

 ## Configuring NEAT

-The `config-feedforward.txt` file contains all the configurations for NEAT, including population size, mutation rates, and other parameters.
-You can tweak these settings to see how they affect the AI's learning process.
+If you want to tweak the NEAT algorithm, you can modify the settings in the `config-feedforward.txt` file.
+Some key parameters include:
+- **Population Size:** Determines how many birds are simulated in each generation.
+- **Mutation Rates:** Controls how frequently mutations occur during the evolution process.
+- **Fitness Threshold:** The required fitness level for the algorithm to consider the problem solved.

 ## Credits

-This project is based on the **Python Flappy Bird AI Tutorial** created by **Tech with Tim** on YouTube.
+This project is based on the **Python Flappy Bird AI Tutorial** created by **Tech with Tim**.
 You can watch the tutorial series here: [Python Flappy Bird AI Tutorial (with NEAT)](https://www.youtube.com/watch?v=OGHA-elMrxI).

 ## License